You put a free application like Picasa on your user’s desktops for a simple reason: it just works.

 Manage Picasa 3 with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure and lock down Picasa using PolicyPak.

 I’ve already got Picasa installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 I’ll open up the application and go to Tools | Options, and examine the configuration settings a user has access to, which can mess up your day.
 If we go to “General” we have some key settings for configuring things such as application updates, file deletions and managing cache files.